Infant Safe Haven Laws - Wyoming

 The local child protective agency shall assume care and custody of the child immediately upon notice from the hospital.
 After receiving custody, the local child protective agency shall assist in placement of the newborn child.

-Unless reliable and sufficient identifying information relating to the newborn child has been provided, the Department of Family Services shall work with law enforcement agencies in an effort to ensure that the newborn child has not been identified as a missing child.
+Unless reliable and sufficient identifying information relating to the newborn child has been provided, the department shall work with law enforcement agencies to ensure that the newborn child has not been identified as a missing child.